 beside me sparkles, bears a tiny lens and bends the light.

-If I could hold a note that's true, I'd sing
+If I could hold a tune that's true, I'd sing for this Christmas

-I look up a great tallowwood—a rough-barked column
+chorus of lights.
+Instead, I look up a great tallowwood, a rough-barked

-headlong for the company of blue—a lift, it carries me there too.
+column headlong for the company of blue.
+A lift, it carries me there too.